transentis/bptk_py/README.md

 ![png](README/output_0_0.png)

+### Receive the results data
+You might want to receive the scenario results as a table instead of seeing a plot only.
+There is the parameter ``return_df``.
+In default, this is set to ``False``.
+When adding it as parameter to the plotting methods, and setting it to ``True``, you will receive a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/).
+You can use the powerful API of Pandas to analyze, crunch data and join the results of multiple scenarios and equations for gaining deeper insights into the simulation results.
+The tutorial contains some example code how to easily manipulate simulation results and gain new insights using the DataFrames.

-### Architecture or how do we plot?
+### Architecture - or how do we plot?

 ![plotting architecture](README/simulation_flow_drawio.png)

 The image shows the internal architecture and components involved in plotting a simulation.
 As you see, 5 components are directly involved in the plotting.

 In the beginning, the user issues a "plotScenario(..)" call with the known parameters (please see how to exactly use the API in the next steps).
 The ``bptk`` object simply forwards this request to the ``Visualizer``.
 We decided for this architecture to decouple API calls in ``bptk_py`` from the actual components that *do* things.
 The visualizer decouples simulation and visualization by forwarding method calls for the simulation to a ``simulation_wrapper`` (step 3) and later create the plots from the result data (step 9).
 The call in step 3 is actually forwarded via ``bptk`` but we decided to omit this for readability.
 Hence, you may use the ``run_simulation`` call without having to go the extra mile via the visualizer.
 However, we strongly encourage you to use the ``plot_scenarios`` method and obtain the resulting data using the ``return_df`` flag.
 It comes with neat features like generating timeseries data from your simulation results.

 The ``simulationWrapper`` handles the simulations for each scenario.
 At this stage, the scenarios are only given with their names.
 Hence, the simulator has to get the actual data that the ``scenarioManagerFactory`` read from the JSON files (step 4).
 The scenarioManagerFactory also instantiates the simulation models from the model files and makes sure to transpile the Stella Architect models into Python.
 In a sense, it is the manager of the scenarioManagers, which group the actual scenarios.
 After looking up the scenarios, it returns these to the simulationWrapper (step 5).
 Finally, the simulations start for each scenario using the model simulator and are returned to the simulationWrapper (steps 6 and 7).
 The results are routed back to the Visualizer (step 8, keep in mind: Actually via bptk but omitted for readability).
 Finally, the Visualizer generates the time series data, the plots and formats them (step 9).
 The output goes back to ``bptk`` and the user gets to see a plot - or a dataFrame if she used the ``return_df`` flag - step 10.

 You see that this is a very simple architecture and due to the decoupling of functionality and components, easy to extend.

-### Receive the results data
-You might want to receive the scenario results as a table instead of seeing a plot only.
-There is the parameter ``return_df``.
-In default, this is set to ``False``.
-When adding it as parameter to the plotting methods, and setting it to ``True``, you will receive a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/).
-You can use the powerful API of Pandas to analyze, crunch data and join the results of multiple scenarios and equations for gaining deeper insights into the simulation results.

 ## Interactive Plotting
 An important part of modelling is to modify values on-the-fly, interactively with the customer.
 The API call ``bptk.plot_with_widgets`` has this functionality.
 It comes with a field "constants" that contains a list of widget definitions.
 Each widget is defined using a tuple.
 The structure is:  ``("widget_type","name.of.constant",start_value,maximum_value)``.
 This allows you to see the results of the simulations instantly without having to re-run the simulation manually.

 Currently, we support two types of widgets to control the process: